Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/Synchronization-Ch-3.md

 So, whichever thread has access to this lock will enter the synchronized block.

 **Note:** *If a particular synchronized method has a lock & that lock restricts access to other synchronized blocks as well, all the access to the synchronized methods will be blocked for all other threads that doesn't have that particular lock.*

+We are currently enclosing the entire method in a block.
+Instead of this, we can also declare the method itself as synchronized.